 Exemption from Foreigner Registration

 - A foreigner (including his or her family) who is engaged in activities related to diplomacy, official business, or international agreement (A-1, A-2, A-3)

-- A foreigner (including his or her family) who is engaged in important work related to diplomacy, industry and defense industry, and others deemed by the Minister of Justice as necessary to be exempted from Alien registration.
+- A foreigner (including his or her family) who is engaged in important work related to diplomacy, industry and defense industry, and others deemed by the Minister of Justice as necessary to be exempted from Expatriate registration.